clrogon/PowerShell/README.md

 ShowBalloonTips.ps1 is a PowerShell script designed to display balloon tips to the user.
 This script can be used to show notifications, alerts, or reminders to the user.
 [Read more here](ShowBalloonTips/README.md).
 ### 3. Find Empty Folders
 Find-EmptyFolders.ps1 is a robust PowerShell script that identifies and logs all empty directories within the given folder path.
 It also logs any encountered errors and allows for control of log verbosity.
 [Read more here](FindEmptyFolders/README.md).
+### 4. Clear MS Teams Cache
+ClearTeamsCache.ps1 is a PowerShell script designed to clear the Microsoft Teams cache and restart the application.
+The script aims to improve Microsoft Teams performance by removing specific cache folders.
+It also performs checks for administrative rights, disk space, and network connectivity, and logs these events.
+[Read more here](ClearTeamsCache/README.md).
 ## Usage
 Each script can be used individually according to your needs.
 You can find specific instructions on how to use each script in their respective README files.
 ## Contribution